Which certification is best for you?

 What this means is trainers in this socio-economic grouping would likely have access to more savings, assets, and disposable income that can potentially accelerate their careers.

 With this in view, NASM-CPT can be considered both a cause and effect of higher income stats in personal trainers, and the personal trainer job outlook is good overall.

-As we’ve already touched on, NASM has a focus or leaning towards corrective exercise.
+As we’ve already touched on, the NASM fitness assessment has a focus or leaning towards corrective exercise.

 This is a category of performance-focused health and fitness protocols.

 Many of the other certifications and their agencies tend to lean towards the more cosmetic aspects such as weight loss, bodybuilding, or obscure knowledge you might need in exercise science jobs.

 That’s what makes NASM-CPT such a stand out in comparison to most other certs.

 Despite all this, NASM does cater to all categories of fitness consumers, making it a versatile knowledge resource for most situations.

-But let’s get back to the main story here, corrective exercise, which is administered through the OPT model or Optimal Performance Training.
+But let’s get back to the main story here, corrective exercise, which is administered through the OPT model or Optimum Performance Training model.

-This system focuses on the major pillars of fitness with a form follows function approach.
+This system focuses on the major all-inclusive pillars of fitness with a form follows function approach.

 Let’s take a look!